juhasev/sample-ninja-help/subpanel-compensation-variable-based.md

-### Compensation grid by data variable
+### Multiple compensation tables by a data variable

 This feature allows you to define multiple compensation tables based on a radio data variable.
+Using this feature is completely optional.

 For example, in medical panels, compensation can now vary by **specialty** without requiring separate sub-panels for each audience segment.